testofthings/toolsaf/APIServer.md

 Framework can run API server, either for single security statement or it can load statements dynamically by _launcher_.

-The API is used by [tcsfw UI](https://github.com/ouspg/tcsfw-ui).
+The API is used by the research prototype [tcsfw UI](https://github.com/ouspg/tcsfw-ui).
 The UI is simple Vue-project.
 The UI uses the API server as backend.
 Note that using UI with the launcher requires _Nginx_ proxy setup, see UI documentation.

 ## One statement server

- The API for single security statemnt is activated by argument `--http-server`.
+ The API for single security statement is activated by argument `--http-server`.
 The following starts the server to port 81880 with access token `xxx`.

-    $ TCSFW_SERVER_API_KEY=xxx python statement.py --http-server 8180
+    $ TDSAF_SERVER_API_KEY=xxx python statement.py --http-server 8180

 You can combine in `--read` and other command-line options to have content to serve.